Courses offered in the past four years.

 Writing About Florence

 This course will offer a close examination of the great building projects of Medieval and Renaissance Florence -- from the Baptistery and Cathedral to the Uffizi, Laurentian Library, and Pitti Palace – with focus on their historic context, patrons (including the Medici and Rucellai), artists (including Brunelleschi, Alberti, and Michelangelo), history, and significance.
-In the process, we will explore various genres of art-historical writing, involving description, comparison, biography, historical narrative, and scholarly argument.
-This course counts as elective credit towards the History of Art & Architecture major.
+Through papers, we will explore the outlooks, forces, and people who gave shape to this influential city.

 HARC 1014 - Bauhaus Vorkurs